MortezaBashsiz/CFScanner/python/README.md

 * `--subnets`, `-s`: The path to the custom subnets file.
 Each line should be either a single ip (v4 or v6) or a subnet in cidr notation (v4 or v6).
 If not provided, the program will read the list of cidrs from [https://github.com/MortezaBashsiz/CFScanner/blob/main/bash/cf.local.iplist](https://github.com/MortezaBashsiz/CFScanner/blob/main/bash/cf.local.iplist).
+* `--sample`, `-r`: Size of the random sample to take from each subnet.
+The sample size can either be a float between 0 and 1 ($0 < s < 1$) or an integer ($ s \ge 1$).
+If it is a float, it will be interpreted as a percentage of the subnet size.
+If it is an integer, it will be interpreted as the number of ips to take from each subnet.
+If not provided, the program will take all ips from each subnet

 #### Xray Config Options